joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/07/business/media/washington-post-layoffs.html

 **Live Updates: Meta to End Fact-Checking Program in Shift Ahead of Trump Term**\
-`The social networking giant will stop using third-party fact checkers and instead rely on users to add notes to posts.
-It is likely to please President-elect Trump and his conservative allies.`\
+`The social networking giant will stop using third-party fact checkers on Facebook, Threads and Instagram and instead rely on users to add notes to posts.
+It is likely to please President-elect Trump and his allies.`\
 https://nytimes.com/live/2025/01/07/business/meta-fact-checking

 **Two Bodies Found in Plane’s Landing Gear at Fort Lauderdale Airport**\